neuefische/web-exercises/sessions/recap-project-3/rick-and-morty-app/README.md

 For now you have only one hard coded character card for Rick Sanchez in your HTML.
 We want to create them dynamically in our JavaScript.

-- Write a function `createCharacterCard` inside the `card.js` file and export it.
+- Write a function `CharacterCard` inside the `CharacterCard.js` file and export it.
 - You can use `innerHTML` to generate the HTML of the card.
-Cut the relevant HTML code of the card from the `index.html` and use it in your function.
+Cut and paste the relevant HTML code of the card from the `index.html` and use it in your function.
 - The following elements of the card need to be dynamic and change for each character:
   - the `src` of the image
   - the name of the character
   - the status, type and occurrences values
 - HINT: go to the docs and look where you can find all the information in the character objects you will receive from the API.
-- Think about which input parameters this function will need.
+- Think about which input parameter(s) this function will need.
 - The function finally returns the created `li` HTML element.

 ### Fetch the Data